 The secret for getting the dough out of the bag

-Now, the problem with the dough is that it is insanely sticky.
-If you try to just grab it out of the bag, you’ll have a bunch of it stuck to the bag and your hands.
-It will be a mess and you’ll never want to make pizza again.
+The problem with the dough is that it is insanely sticky.
+If you try to pull it out of the bag with your hands, you’ll have a gooey mess and you’ll never want to make pizza again.

-Instead, let gravity do the work!
-Start turning the bag inside-out, and hold it upside down.
-Then just wait.
-Gravity will slowly pull it out of the bag.
+After that, the secret is to let gravity do the work!
+Turn the bag inside-out; you may need to cut the opening to make it wider.
+Then hold it upside down and wait!
+Gravity will slowly pull the dough out of the bag.
 As it does, continue to turn the bag inside out.
 Eventually, it will drop out, and you’ll get 99% of the dough without even touching it!
-(OK, you might have to tease it a little here and there to get it off the bag, but it’s much better than any other technique I’ve found!)
+OK, you might have to tease it a little here and there to get it off the bag, but it’s much better than any other technique I’ve found!

 Just be sure that wherever it lands, there is plenty of flour so it doesn’t stick.